zumasys/docs/site/jbase/release-notes/5.7.4-release-notes/pn5_60900/README.md

    source = '"Hello World"'
  obj = source->$fromjson()
 if obj->$isobject() then
-   print "We returned an object like this" print obj->$tojson(1) end else print "We didn't return an object, we returned this" print obj end
+   crt "We returned an object like this" crt obj->$tojson(1) end else crt "We didn't return an object, we returned this" crt obj end

 [Screen output]